pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 ## Bare Repos

 When I say that a git repo can have any number of worktrees, I mean it.
-In fact, a git repo can have even _zero_ worktrees, this is known as a *bare repo*.
+In fact, a git repo can have _zero_ worktrees, this is known as a *bare repo*.

 We can clone a bare repo by passing the `--bare` flag to `git clone`: